Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 The ArcGIS Maps SDK for .NET Toolkit contains controls and components to accelerate your development with [ArcGIS Maps SDK for .NET](https://developers.arcgis.com/net/).

-> **Note**: At version 200.0, Toolkit assemblies are now built individually for each platform.
+> **Note**: Starting at version 200.0, Toolkit assemblies are now built individually for each platform.
 Please replace any existing `Esri.ArcGISRuntime.Toolkit` NuGet reference with Toolkit NuGet package specific to that platform.
 For example if you have a WPF application using Toolkit, you will need to uninstall `Esri.ArcGISRuntime.Toolkit` NuGet package and add `Esri.ArcGISRuntime.Toolkit.WPF` NuGet package.

 # Documentation